 The Tennessee Aquarium is a must-do activity on any visit to Chattanooga.
+You can browse the exhibits safely with the implementation of masks, regular sanitizing, and the 10 new HVAC units the Tennessee Aquarium just installed with ultraviolet light filters intended to help disinfect the air.
 This nationally acclaimed aquarium is unique in that it is divided into two buildings: one for freshwater and one for saltwater.
 Within each, visitors can connect with the natural world and have an exciting educational experience.
 And since there’s nothing quite like a warm movie theater on a cold day, bundle your aquarium pass with a ticket to the nearby IMAX theater to continue your adventure.
 With ever-changing movies and more than a dozen exhibits, new wonders await you each time you step inside the aquarium.

 2. Run the Three Bridges Downtown

-A favorite route of local runners and walkers, combining the Market Street Bridge, the Walnut Street Bridge and Veterans Bridge makes for a fun and varied jogging tour of Chattanooga’s city center.
+A favorite route of local runners and walkers, combining the Market Street Bridge, the Walnut Street Bridge, and the Veterans Bridge makes for a fun and varied jogging tour of Chattanooga’s city center.
 The whole circuit is around four miles and can be started from just about anywhere downtown.
-From the bridges, you’ll catch views of the aquarium, the festive snowflake lights on the pedestrian bridge and, of course, gorgeous all-angle views of the Tennessee River.
+From the bridges, you’ll catch views of the aquarium, the mountains, and, of course, gorgeous all-angle views of the Tennessee River.